For complete lesson descriptions and fees, see Lessons.

 Current students who excel in their study at ECMS may receive a Merit Scholarship at ECMS graduation for study the following school year.
 Recipients are chosen from those recommended by their ECMS teachers.
 No application is needed.

-Financial Assistance and Merit Scholarships
+Need-based and Merit Scholarships

 - Financial need: determined by review of page 1 of federal income tax return supplied with the application form.